ECONOMICS

 INDIAN ECONOMY (Core)

-• Understand the features of Indian economy and suggest measures for problems
+• Understand the features of the Indian economy and suggest measures to solve problems.

 • Functioning and the interrelationship between different sectors of the Indian economy